Using 3D Drawing Figures: Adjusting Poses

 Select and load the body shape and pose of a 3D drawing figure

 In Clip Studio Paint Ver.
-2.0, registered pose materials can be loaded and applied to a 3D drawing figure.
+2.0 or later, you can load registered pose materials while they are already applied to the 3D drawing figure.

 After selecting a body shape material, a screen for selecting a pose to be attached to the 3D drawing figure will show.
 When a pose is selected, a new 3D layer is created on the canvas and a 3D drawing figure is placed on the canvas with the selected body shape and pose.